LumaPictures/pflow/docs/streams.md

 A map has its
 own bracketing packets (denoted by `{` and `}`) and must be explictily started and ended.
-Using a switch packet to change namespaces when no open map exists is an error.
-Once a map has been started, normal substreams (`(` and `)`) are created within it, and can be nested.
+If a "switch namespace" packet arrives when no open map exists it is an error.
+Once a map has been started and a namespace set, normal substreams (`(` and `)`) are created within it, and can be nested.

 Because maps have a definitive beginning and end, they can be nested within substreams.
-Namespaces are strictly local to the currently open map, and cannot refer to higher level maps (just as the keys within a dictionary cannot point into a different dictionary)
+Namespaces are strictly local to the currently open map, and cannot refer to higher-level maps (just as the keys within a dictionary cannot point into a different dictionary)

 Here is an example which separates the stream of input characters into alpha and